LangUMS/langums/README.md

 ```

 The result is the same but it helps keep your code cleaner and more maintainable.
 You can use almost anything as a template list like players, locations, units, resource types, strings, etc.

-Here is another example of a repeat template but this time used from inside a function:
+Another example of a repeat template but this time used from inside a function:

 ```c
 fn spawn_bonus_items() {